Variables

 System Variables

-These are always available in every template.
-Never declare them in x-lawn.variables:
+These are always available in every template — Lawn injects them automatically.

 | Variable | Description | Example |